Davsan88/guidesAndNotes/aws_practitioner.md

 #### AWS Elastic Beanstalk (EB)
 AWS Elastic Beanstalk (EB) is an easy-to-use service for deploying and scaling web applications and services, automatically handling capacity provisioning, load balancing, and scaling.

+>Understanding these compute services and cost management tools helps you efficiently leverage AWS resources to build, deploy, and manage applications.